-To connect your RADEONTM card to a TV or a VCR, use an S-Video cable.
-However, most TVs (and
+To connect your card to a TV or a VCR, use the available TV Output connector.
+Your card will support either an S-video connector or a Composite connector.

-VCRs) have a Composite video input, in which case you can use the supplied S-Video-to-Composite video adapter.
 If your TV has cable input only, you can connect your card to your TV through your VCR or an RF modulator (available in most electronics stores).